What to do following a death

 It may seem difficult at first to take part in social groups and activities.
 You may or may not want people around you.
 With time, the company of others may help you develop new interests.
 Your local council, community health centre or our social workers can put you in touch with organisations such as Rotary or Apex that would value your assistance as a volunteer.
 You can also join in their activities and outings.

-Taking care with your diet and regular exercise can assist you re-establish a routine.
+Taking care of your diet and regular exercise can assist you to re-establish a routine.
 We can arrange for visits by a community nurse if necessary.
 Community groups or local councils may arrange services to help care for your house or garden.
 Some of these services are free and some may be provided only after your needs have been assessed.

 You may want to stay in your family home.
 However, if this is difficult, think about all the options carefully before you decide on a change.
 Moving too quickly may not be the best solution.